peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 > NOTE: For end users, it is recommended to use Tari Launchpad which is built for ease of use.
 If you are not an exchange user, download [Tari Launchpad](https://tari.com/downloads) instead.
 For exchanges and businesses accepting
 Tari, the recommended approach is to run the Tari binaries or compile from source.

 > NOTE: For all servers connected to the internet, they must either be running a Tor client or configure public IP information.
-Documentation on this is available [here](https://github.com/tari-project/tari#README) and [here] (https://github.com/tari-project/tari/discussions/6366).
+Documentation on this is available [here](https://github.com/tari-project/tari#README) and [here](https://github.com/tari-project/tari/discussions/6366).
 If you are running on Linux, the Tari applications have built-in Tor support, so this can be ignored.

 ### Section 1: Installing Minotari Node
 > NOTE: If you are using a public `minotari_node`, you can skip this section